New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 A precise diagnosis

-Every top roadmap item measured against revenue, cost reduction, or risk — the political negotiation replaced with a defensible financial ranking both sides can commit to
+Every top item ranked by revenue, cost, or risk — a financial case both sides commit to

 A punch list + 6-month plan